brian41005/Taiwan-Cinema-API/README.md

 [![pythonversion](https://img.shields.io/badge/python-3.4+-blue.svg)]()
 [![license](https://img.shields.io/badge/license-BSD--3-blue.svg)]()

-This package can get movie info, layout seats and use your own account to book movie ticket.
+This package can get movie info and seats layout ,using your own account to book movie ticket.

-This package are still under development, I only have completed one of subpackage, mm(mirama), of the cinemas.
+But it's still under development, I just completed one of subpackage, mm(mirama).

 `Note: This is a third party package, not official`